k9w/instructions/git_setup.md

-Keep in mind if the output is long enough for commands such as 'git log' that you choose to pipe it into less, you'll lose the color highlighting.
+Keep in mind if the output is long enough for commands such as 'git log' that you choose to pipe it into less, you'll lose the color highlighting Git provides.

-To make a git repo of your dotfiles, start in you home directory:
+To make a Git repo of your dotfiles, start in you home directory:

 ```
 $ cd